What is Clinical Somatic Therapy and what conditions can it help?

 Training and Certification

-For those interested in learning more and potentially becoming a practitioner, formal training in anatomy, physiology, kinesiology, neurophysiology, diagnostic and clinical techniques specific to Somatics, takes three years.
+For those interested in learning more and potentially becoming a practitioner training in Somatics takes three years.
+This training includes anatomy, physiology, kinesiology, neurophysiology, diagnostic and clinical techniques specific to Somatics.
 Practical application of the skills learned, professional and personal study are incorporated.

 The first three modules study postural disorders of the spinal-pelvic centre (trunk), the neuromuscular imbalance known as sensory-motor amnesia, and stresses that affects the spinal-pelvic centre.
 It involves study of the neuromuscular and postural changes that result from the following reflexes: